YUSRA100/Flask-Web-App-for-Vertical-Search-Engine-through-Crawling-and-Indexing/README.md

 ## 4. UI (Web app):
 For User Interface, flask framework is used.
 There are two main pages of the web interface named as search.html and results.html pages.
+To run the code, open anaconda prompt and go into the folder where app.py is located.
+Type flask run and it will start up on port 5000.
+Home page will open up in the browser